 Technical/Software Support Staff Examination assesses a candidate’s ability to maintain systems in clinical and public health settings, including patching and upgrading software.
 Candidate backgrounds include information technology or information management.

 Health Information Technology (HIT) Advanced Health Information Technology, HIT-004

 This continuing education course is designed for Montgomery College students who have completed the Health Information Technology Certification Prep course.

 This course provides classroom instruction and field experience.
 Topics include: Personal Health Records (PHRs), Telehealth applications, Population Health Systems, and Mobile Health devices.
 This course will survey how the EHR information systems can be used to develop a nationwide health information system that leads to improving healthcare quality, lower heath care costs and empower consumers..
 Emphasis will be on new applications.
 Students field experience in a business environment where new IT solutions are being used and new IT solutions are being developed will provide students with the information for their final paper.

 These courses do not provide instruction for those seeking jobs as medical coders or billers or health information technicians.
 Please see www.montgomerycollege.edu/him for more information for the credit degree and certificate options in Health Information Management at Takoma Park / Silver Spring campus.

-Knowledge of medical terminology is necessary.
-If necessary or to refresh your skills students can sign up for our Ed2Go Online course in Medical Terminology by visiting http://cms.montgomerycollege.edu/wdce/nconlinecourses.html.
-Students who are interested in this class should have a bachelor's degree and current work experience in either the IT or Medical field.
+Important Prerequisites: Students who are interested in this program should have a bachelor's degree and current work experience in either the IT or Medical field.